 - Identify the main superficial cerebral veins and their tributaries.

-- Appreciate the origin and course of the main superficial cerebral veins.
+- Name the main deep cerebral veins.

 - Learn about the venous drainage of each area of the brain.

-The brain is an especially well-perfused organ, accommodating approximately twenty percent of cardiac output.
-The veins of the brain drain the blood from the entire brain parenchyma, as well as the surrounding structures (meninges, eyeballs etc).
+The brain is an especially well-vascularized organ, receiving approximately twenty percent of cardiac output.
+The veins of the brain drain the blood from the entire brain as well as the surrounding structures (meninges, eyeballs etc).
 The drained blood is then first returned to the dural venous sinuses and then the internal jugular vein.
 Structurally, the veins of the brain lack a muscular layer (tunica media), which allows them to expand and collapse substantially.
 There are two types of venous systems that drain the blood from the brain.
 These are the superficial (external) venous system and the deep (internal) venous system.

 This video tutorial will provide you with an overview of the superficial veins of the brain.